0liverbecker/0liverbecker/README.md

-- 👋 Hi, I’m @0liverbecker.
+## I'm a Husband, Father, Developer, and CEO!!

-- 👀 I’m interested in so many things.
+- 🌱 I’m currently learning everything Python
-- 🌱 I’m currently learning python.
+- 👯 I’m looking to collaborate with other content creators
-- 💞️ I’m looking to collaborate.
+- 🥅 2021 Goals: Learning Python to realized my Ideas
-- 📫 How to reach me ...You find ways
+- ⚡ Fun fact: I love to play Bass and

 <!---
 0liverbecker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.